Laura van der Heijden (handballer): Club

-From the summer of 2014 she played for the Danish first division team Esbjerg.
+From the summer of 2014 she played for the Danish top league side Team Esbjerg.
 In 2015 she was runner-up and in 2016 she won the Danish Championship and the Supercup.

 In the 2017/18 season, van der Heijden was under contract with the Hungarian club FTC Rail Cargo Hungaria, with whom she became Hungarian runner-up.

 She then moved to the German Bundesliga club SG BBM Bietigheim.
 With Bietigheim she won the German championship in 2019.
-From the summer of 2020 she ran for the Hungarian first division club Siófok KC.
-At the end of October 2020, her contract was terminated by mutual agreement.
+In the summer of 2020 she signed for the Hungarian first division club Siófok KC, but already at the end of October the same year, her contract was terminated by mutual agreement.
 Shortly thereafter she joined the German Bundesligaclub Borussia Dortmund.
 With Dortmund she won the German championship in 2021 and in 2022 she became runner-up.

 From the 2022/23 season she is under contract with the French first division club Chambray Touraine Handball.

+International career

-Van der Heijden has played 244 international matches for the Dutch national team, scoring 733 goals.
+Van der Heijden has played 263 international matches for the Dutch national team, scoring 810 goals.

+She debuted for the Dutch senior team on October 16th 2007.
 She competed in the 2011, 2013, 2015, 2017, 2019 and 2021 World Championships.

 With the Netherlands she took also part in the European Championships 2010, 2014, 2016, 2018 and 2020.

 She took part with the Dutch selection at the Olympic Games in Rio de Janeiro (2016) and in Tokyo 2020 (2021).

 Van der Heijden won the silver medal at the 2015 World Championships and the 2016 European Championships, and the bronze medal at the 2017 World Championships and the 2018 European Championships.
 She previously won the bronze medal at the European U-17 Championship (2007).
 At the 2010 U-20 World Cup in South Korea, van der Heijden finished fifth with her team and finished second in Topscoring list.

-At the 2019 World Cup, she WON the WORLDTITLE in the final against the Spanish selection.